maggardcolin/resume-enhancer/README.md

 ## Resume Enhancer for Job Applications

+### Summary
-Our objective with this project is to create a sophisticated Python program in order to enhance resumes, with the intention to be more appealing to potential employers.
+- Our goal for this project is to create a sophisticated Python program that enhances resumes, with the intention to be more appealing to potential employers.
-We created ouur own data sets with the implementation of advanced web scraping techniques.
+- We created a dynamic dataset with the implementation of advanced web scraping techniques.
 This tool goes through job listings on Indeed.com to identify crucial requirements and keywords.
-It aims to bridge the gap between job seekers resumes and the expectations of companies, ensuring your resume stands out in the competitive job market.
+- It aims to bridge the gap between job seekers' resumes and the expectations of companies, ensuring your resume stands out in the competitive job market.

+### Objectives
+- To create a dynamic dataset of frequently used keywords by web scraping Indeed and cleaning it manually and with Natural Language Toolkit
+- To compare the user’s resume to this dataset relating to their desired job field
+- To create an ATS compliant resume based on the user’s input

 ### Features
 - Keyword Analysis: Dynamically scans job descriptions for essential keywords and phrases to understand what employers are currently looking for.
 - Resume Scanning: Compares your resume against job-specific keywords to ensure relevancy and fit.
-- Scoring System: Provides a score based on how well your resume matches job requirements, considering factors like format, keyword usage, and overall appeal.
+- Scoring and Feedback System: Provides feedback based on how well your resume matches job requirements and suggests words to add based on frequently used keywords.
-- Customization Suggestions: Offers actionable recommendations to improve your resume based on the analysis.

 ### How to use
+- Download the code either by cloning the repository or downloading the zip file
+- Install necessary dependencies, which may be limited to pip but more testing is needed (may include selenium, nltk, and python-docx)
 - Run the Application: Start the application and follow the prompts directed by the application.
-- Input Desired Job Title: When prompted, enter the job title you are interested in or looking for.
-- Upload Your Resume: Upload your resume in a supported format as instructed by the application.
 - Review Results: Analyze the score and feedback provided by the tool to make necessary improvements to your resume.

-### Demonstration Video